You were wandering how to make that amazing Fried Spring Rolls you have tried that time? Well, it’s not that difficult at all.

 - Instead of sweet and sour sauce, goes just fine with a regular soya sauce

-If you want to know more about Vietnam don’t miss our recent text about Dalat – small Vietnamese town full of interesting sightseeing.
+Finally, if you want to know more about Vietnam don’t miss our recent text about Dalat – small Vietnamese town full of interesting sightseeing.

 Also, take a look at our Vietnam Photo Collection in Travel Inspiration – Vietnam in 25 photos.